-Sarah had seen a previous office space designed by Inspired Spaces and she wanted to emulate the bright colours and white walls to give her staff a space that was easy to work in but also fun.
+Sarah had seen a previous office space designed by Inspired Spaces and wanted to emulate the design.
+By using bright colours and white walls she to give her staff a space that was easy to work in but also fun.

 Breakout area with sense of fun

-To this end the breakout area was painted in a bright blue with lime green easy chairs, with the eatery bench a space for mindfulness with colouring in books and pencils.
-Details such as a phone and battery charger also enhance the functionality of the space.
+To this end the breakout area was painted in a bright blue with lime green easy chairs.
+As well as an impressive eatery bench space for mindfulness, and dotted with colouring books and pencils for downtime.
+In addition, other details such as a phone and battery charger also enhance the functionality of the space.

 The colour palette in this area differentiates itself from the other zones and adds a sense of fun.
-The open kitchenette allows ease of access and convenience for making that cup of coffee or toasting your sandwich.
+However the open kitchenette is convenient and allows ease of access and convenience for making that cup of coffee or toasting your sandwich.

 Curvy workstations in the office

-The workstations were configured in a curve to create privacy for each staff member and to add interest, a break away from the standard back to back, lineal arrangement.
-The corporate orange colour was used as the privacy dividers.
+The workstations were configured in a curve for two reasons.
+Firstly to create privacy for each staff member.
+And secondly, to add interest by breaking away from the standard back to back, lineal arrangement.
+The corporate orange colour was used for the privacy dividers.

-To assist in the everyday functioning of the space, an entire wall was made into a white board where daily and monthly goals are written, and staff with ideas or issues can jot them on the wall as they think of them.
-The fun ottomans in the green and orange allow for informal meetings in front of this wall.
+To assist in the everyday functioning of the space, an entire wall was made into a white board.
+Therefore, a great spot for goals to be written and ideas or issues for staff to jot down.
+In addition, the fun green and orange ottomans allow for informal meetings in front of this wall.

 Artwork completing office design

-To complete the space, a custom design artwork was commissioned by international artist Kirana Haag to make the space a light filled, colourful, fun and cohesive space.
-Kirana also worked with both Sarah and myself to understand the concept of the design and the ethos of Aspire Australia.
-The result is stunning and every time I see this masterpiece I see a different story in it, a testament to her skill.
+To complete the new office space a custom design artwork was commissioned by international artist Kirana Haag .
+The art was to make the area light filled, colourful, fun and feel cohesive.
+Kirana worked with both Aspire and myself to understand the concept of the design and the ethos of the company.

 Individual office design